Transformers: Prime: Premise

 The Decepticons, led by Megatron and briefly by Starscream in the former's absence, operate from their warship, the Nemesis, and briefly from a base called Darkmount, which is built in the season two finale and then destroyed by the Autobots at the start of the third season.
 At first, Megatron, Starscream, and Soundwave (as well as his minion Laserbeak) are the only notable Decepticons, as they command a legion of identical drones called Vehicons.
-More Decepticons join the ranks over the course of the series, including the sadistic medic Knock Out, his partner Breakdown (who shares a rivalry with Bulkhead), Arcee's nemesis Airachnid, Insecticon hive leader Hardshell, (Note: The character is known as Bombshell in other continuities.)
+More Decepticons join the ranks over the course of the series, including the narcissistic medic Knock Out, his partner Breakdown (who shares a rivalry with Bulkhead), the sadistic murderer Airachnid (who is Arcee's nemesis due to their history), Insecticon hive leader Hardshell, (Note: The character is known as Bombshell in other continuities.)
 Seeker captain Dreadwing, and Decepticon scientist Shockwave.

 The series brings several notable changes and additions to Transformers lore.
 For example, both the Autobots and Decepticons use Ground Bridges (scaled-down versions of the Space Bridges, which also appear) to travel across the Earth, and the ancient planet-sized Transformer Unicron serves as the planet's core, emphasizing the idea of Earth and Cybertron being "twin planets".
 The series also marks the first appearance of the necromantic Dark Energon, a more unstable and dangerous version of Energon (the substance that powers all Transformers), which can be used to bring the dead back to life as mindless zombies (called "Terrorcons").
 In the third season, Predacons (Transformers who resemble dragon-like creatures) are introduced as the Transformers' ancestors, having gone extinct until they were recreated by Shockwave to serve the Decepticons.
 Initially, only one Predacon is created, Predaking, who later goes independent from the Decepticons upon learning that Megatron had ordered the destruction of his unborn siblings.
 Two more Predacons, Skylynx and Darksteel, appear in Predacons Rising.